 However, if an employer closes the company part way through a day, he does have to pay for hours worked.
-In some states, an employee must be paid a minimum number of hours if he has reported for work.
+In some states, an employer must pay employees a minimum number of hours if they have reported for work.

 Policy for Nonexempt Employees for Snow Days, Rain Days, and Emergencies

 Employers need to develop a policy about how they will handle employee work hours and pay in the event of a rain day, snow day, or other emergencies.
 The inclement weather policy should cover:

 - what constitutes an inclement weather day,

 - how work responsibilities will be covered,

 - guidelines for when an employee cannot make it to work because of weather.